krbarounis/Predicting_Gentrification/README.md

 ### EDA

+Much of this information is included on my Dash app (link above), but for completeness sake, here are some things I discovered about Boston through EDA:

+1. Boston became more racially diverse
+2. Affordability declined
+3. Income inequality increased

 ## Clustering

 Rather than strictly defining thresholds for what constitutes gentrification, I relied on unsupervised algorithms (k-means and agglomerative heirarchical clustering) to group census tracts based on 6 traditional indicators of gentrification (in terms of percent change between the 2000 and 2010 census):